antonfirsov/docs/2020/08-Aug/interop/interop.md

 {
     bool IDynamicInterfaceCastable.IsInterfaceImplemented(RuntimeTypeHandle interfaceType, bool throwIfNotImplemented)
     {
-        return interfaceType.Equals(typeof(IGreet).TypeHandle);
+        // Return true if casting to IGreet return interfaceType.Equals(typeof(IGreet).TypeHandle);
     }

     RuntimeTypeHandle IDynamicInterfaceCastable.GetInterfaceImplementation(RuntimeTypeHandle interfaceType)
     {
-        return typeof(IGreetImpl).TypeHandle;
+        // Return IGreetImpl type which has a default implementation of IGreet.Hello return typeof(IGreetImpl).TypeHandle;
     }

     [DynamicInterfaceCastableImplementation]
     private interface IGreetImpl : IGreet
     {
-        void IGreet.Hello()
+        // This method will called based on DynamicCastable's implementation of IDynamicInterfaceCastable void IGreet.Hello()
         {
-            Console.WriteLine($"Hello World from {GetType()}");
+            // The 'this' pointer here will be a DynamicCastable Console.WriteLine($"Hello World from {GetType()}");
         }
     }